CodeColde/use-fetch/README.md

 ### Key
 Key refers to the key you're storing the data under in the type of storage you defined prior.
 Should you provide a type and not a key, it won't store anything.
 This parameter expects a string, and is optional.

-### isReady
-isReady is a boolean that checks if the function is ready to execute.
-Sometimes a call must be made when something exists.
-By default, isReady is true, but pass a boolean through that will determine whether this will run or not;

 ### Return Values
 The component returns your data and a boolean.
 By default, data is initially an empty array, but the loading boolean indicates whether the data is being collected or not.